Grafton High School (Virginia)

 Grafton High School is a public high school located in Grafton, an unincorporated section of York County, Virginia.
 It is part of the York County School Division.
 The school opened on September 3, 1996 and shares a facility with Grafton Middle School, the only shared facility of this type in the Hampton Roads area, and the largest building in York County at the time of its construction.
 Athletic teams compete in the Virginia High School League's AA Bay Rivers, District, and in Region I. Grafton High School was awarded a silver medal by U.S. News & World Report in the 2008 America’s Best High Schools search.

 Fire

 On February 3, 2020 an electrical fire broke out at the school complex just before 4pm, shutting the school down (anticipated to be through May 2020).
 Classes at both schools were moved to local Tabb Middle and York High, respectively.
 Students and teachers from Grafton used those buildings on Tuesdays, Thursdays, and Saturdays until schools became virtual in March 2020.

 Accreditation

-Grafton High is fully accredited by the Virginia State Department of Education and has been accredited by the Southern Association of Colleges and Schools since its inception in 1996.
+Grafton High is fully accredited by the Virginia Department of Education and has been accredited by the Southern Association of Colleges and Schools since its inception in 1996.